Blake Edwards: Silent-film style

 Having grown up in Hollywood, the stepson of a studio production manager and stepgrandson of a silent-film director, Edwards had watched the films of the great silent-era comedians, including Charlie Chaplin, Buster Keaton, Harold Lloyd, and Laurel and Hardy.
 He and Sellers appreciated and understood the comedy styles in silent films and tried to recreate them in their work together.
 After their immense success with the first two Pink Panther films, The Pink Panther (1963) and A Shot in the Dark (1964), which adapted many silent-film aspects, including slapstick, they attempted to go even further in The Party (1968).
 The film has always had a cult following, and some critics and fans have considered it a "masterpiece in this vein" of silent comedy, though it did include minimal dialogue.

 Personal life

 Marriages

 Edwards married his first wife, actress Patricia Walker, in 1953; they divorced in 1967.
-Edwards and Walker had two children, actress Jennifer Edwards and actor-writer-director Geoffrey Edwards.
+Edwards and Walker had two children, including Jennifer Edwards.
 Walker appeared in the comedy All Ashore (1953), for which Edwards was one of the screenwriters.
 Edwards also named one of his film production companies, Patricia Productions, Incorporated, after her.

 Edwards's second marriage, from 1969 until his death in 2010, was to Julie Andrews.
 They were married for 41 years.
 He was the stepfather to Emma, from Andrews's previous marriage.
-In the 1970s, Edwards and Andrews adopted two Vietnamese daughters; Amy Leigh (later known as Amelia) in 1974 and Joanna Lynne in 1975.
+In the 1970s, Edwards and Andrews adopted two Vietnamese girls.